-Broken: Portion of the kernel which is bigger than a piece but smaller than passes through a ... mm round {or square} meshed sieve <but does not pass through a ... mm round {or square} meshed sieve>.
+Broken: portion of the kernel which is bigger than a piece <but smaller than passes through a ... mm round {or square} meshed sieve <but does not pass through a ... mm round {or square} meshed sieve>. {where appropriate, indicate or replace with a different reference}

-{where appropriate, indicate a different proportion or reference}
+{where appropriate, indicate a different proportion or reference} separated.

-Piece: Kernel fragment or small kernel portion of irregular shape that separated.
+Piece: kernel fragment or small kernel portion of irregular shape that kernels}